 FeLV/FIV test - $25

 All spay/neuter surgeries are performed by qualified, licensed veterinarians.
 All animals receive a brief physical exam prior to surgery and are attended to by veterinary technicians and veterinary assistants during surgery.
-All surgical patients receive pain medications before surgery, and you may elect to purchase post-operative pain medication at an additional cost (costs are based on weight and cannot be estimated prior to the exam).
+All surgical patients receive pain medications before surgery, and you may elect to purchase post-operative pain medication (see pricing above).
+Click here to download post-operative care instructions (PDF).